 Our foundation serves as a leader for these efforts, providing backbone functions that include convenings, research, community engagement, and administration.
-To join us in this exciting work, please contact Cristina Jimenez, foundations and corporate relations officer, at cjimenez[at]sff.org.
+To join us in this exciting work, please contact Cristina Jimenez, Senior Officer, Philanthropic Partnerships at cjimenez[at]sff.org.

 ReWork the Bay is a nationally-recognized collaborative led by local and national foundations.
 RTB addresses the skills gap that leaves too many job seekers and workers in poverty while employers are unable to meet their needs for a skilled workforce.
 The collaborative helps enhance economic competitiveness and reduce poverty by strengthening policies and systems to meet the needs of both employers and workers.